Valuing waste heat thanks to the COLDINNOV thermochemical cooling

 - 3 and 4 – Desorption: Heating the reactor using waste or renewable heat releases the ammonia in gaseous form.
 The pressure increases and expels the ammonia from the reactor to the condenser.

 - 5 – Condensation: The ammonia is condensed and then returns to the tank in liquid form.

 The most obvious interest of our machine lies in the recovery of heat considered today as lost.
 Financially, recovering it allows for savings in cold production, as electricity consumption becoming almost negligible.
 This accounting element also directly benefits the environment and society, as it contributes to reducing the energy footprint of refrigeration.

 Our process works without the need for mechanical energy, and therefore without moving parts.
 This drastically reduces maintenance costs and noise, features inherent to compressors.

-Finally, from an environmental point of view, the refrigerant used by our system, ammonia, is completely harmless for the ozone layer and global warming, unlike CFC fluids used by compression technology.
+Finally, from an environmental point of view, the refrigerant used by our system, ammonia, is completely harmless for the ozone layer and global warming, unlike HFC and HCFC fluids mainly used by compression technologies.

 - Industry (any process)

 - Energy (biogas cogeneration …)